shouryakumar6290/WATER_PURITY_CHECK/README.md

 💧 Water Quality Prediction System

-A Machine Learning-based project that predicts whether water is safe or unsafe for drinking using various chemical parameters.
-It also provides confidence score, detects faults, suggests improvements, and visualizes key data.
+A Machine Learning-based application that predicts whether water is safe or unsafe for drinking using multiple chemical and physical water quality parameters.
+The system also provides a confidence score, detects faulty parameters, generates smart recommendations, and visualizes important data for better analysis.

 🚀 Features
 ✅ Water Quality Prediction (Safe / Unsafe)